 Students have the opportunity to participate in 5th and 6th grade band, symphonic band, and the Tattnall Band of Gold (marching band.)
-Under the direction of Mr. Miles Benson, the band program has flourished and boasts successful seasons in all areas.
+Under the direction of Mr. Dillon Watkins, the band program has flourished and boasts successful seasons in all areas.
 Visit tattnallband.org for performance photos, competition dates, and show information.

 Choral students, led by Mrs. Sarah Banter, blend creativity with instruction in vocal and performance talents.
 Students are able to enjoy and appreciate music through learning a larger repertoire of songs, mainly focusing on American folk songs.